mahyarbinesh/cape-town-resurvey-cost-model/WORKFLOWS.md

 ## 8. Survey Age and SG/SR Integration

-Survey age was incorporated using information extracted from the cadastral and Survey Record datasets.
+Survey age was incorporated using information extracted from the Surveyor-General and Survey Record numbers.

 ### Workflow